Soviet invasion of South Sakhalin: Aftermath and casualties

-Japanese casualties are approximately 700 to 2,000 soldiers killed and 3,500 to 3,700 civilians killed.
+In total, Japanese casualties are approximately 700 to 2,000 soldiers killed and 3,500 to 3,700 civilians killed.
 Around 18,202 were captured and many of the Japanese prisoners of war in Sakhalin were sent to labor camps in Siberia and held after the war.
 At least 100,000 Japanese civilians fled the Soviet occupation during the invasion.
 The capture of Sakhalin Island proved a necessary prerequisite for the Invasion of the Kuril Islands.
 After the Japanese surrender, Sakhalin Island remained under Soviet control and is now Russian territory, part of Sakhalin Oblast.